Purplepenguin67/total-fitness-plus/README.md

 # Total Fitness Plus

-This is a fitness/weight loss website that helos the user understand how many calories they are consuming and to also helo them  find workouts plans.
+This is a fitness/weight loss website that helps the user understand how many calories they are consuming and to also helps them find workouts plans.

 ## Acceptance Criteria